 How to get to Gippsland

 You can drive to Gippsland anywhere east of Melbourne by numerous roads.
-The most prominent roads being the Princes Highway and the South Gippsland Highway
+The most prominent roads are the Princes Highway and the South Gippsland Highway

 The V-Line country train line runs as far as Bairnsdale in the east of Gippsland.
-The track stops at Pakenham, Drouin, Warragul.
+The track stops at Pakenham, Drouin, and Warragul.
 Trafalgar, Yarragon, Moe, Morwell, Traralgon, Sale and Bairnsdale.
 From some of these stations, buses will take you further into the country regions of Gippsland.